thebailers/can-you-afford-that/README.md

 # Can you really afford to buy that?
 A simple money manager using React and Firebase - never go overdrawn again!
+[Now retired - please see my money-manager repository for the new app!]

 This is still in very early stages of development, some data acts as placeholder content